 Remote communication, for our purposes, can be defined as synchronous interaction in which participants are located in different physical spaces and so rely on a form of technology to communicate, such as videocall or telephone.
-The use of communication technology in the CJS has increased in recent years.
-Remote communication technologies can speed up the process of justice and decision-making (Peplow & Phillips, 2023a, de Vocht, 2022) and probation staff have suggested that remote communication can enable a more responsive and flexible approach to supervision (Dominey et al., 2021).
+The use of communication technology in the criminal justice system (CJS) has increased in recent years.
+Remote communication technologies can speed up the process of justice and decision-making (Peplow and Phillips, 2023a, de Vocht, 2021) and probation staff have suggested that remote communication can enable a more responsive and flexible approach to supervision (Dominey et al., 2021).

 On the flip side, remote communication requires a different set of skills from those normally involved in in-person interaction, mainly because remote communication modes present participants with a less rich visual and physical context than in-person interaction (Licoppe, 2021).
-In remote communication, participants tend to have "excessive" access to others' eye gaze but yet very limited access to others' bodily gestures (Bailenson, 2021).
-Remote interactions can be "extremely fragile" and may be threatened by "various intrusions" (de Fornel, 1996, p.
-53), such as technological and connectivity problems which can "quickly present problems"

-(Seuren et al., 2021, p.
-64) such as unintentional interrupting or involuntary silences.
-These problems, which are woven into remote communication, are likely to be magnified in highstakes contexts such as parole oral hearings as they risk impeding an effective defence, influencing decision-making, and affecting the legitimacy of a trial (de Vocht, 2022).
+In remote communication participants tend to have 'excessive' access to others' eye gaze but yet very limited access to others' bodily gestures (Bailenson, 2021).
+Remote interactions can be 'extremely fragile' and may be threatened by 'various intrusions' (de Fornel 1996: 53), such as technological and connectivity problems which can 'quickly present problems' (Seuren et al. 2021: 64) such as unintentional interrupting or involuntary silences.
+These problems, which are woven into remote communication, are likely to be magnified in high-stakes contexts such as parole oral hearings as they risk impeding an effective defence, influencing decision-making and affecting the legitimacy of a trial (de Vocht, 2022).
 Despite a general lack of evidence here, some research has substantiated these concerns.
-In a rapid evidence review, Byrom (2020) found that parties to remote hearings do not use procedural safeguards, that they impair a defendant's ability to communicate with their legal representatives, result in technical issues, can impact negatively on perceptions of party and witness credibility, and make it more difficult for the court to identify vulnerability and ensure participation.
-During a series of interviews with prisoners about their experiences of video links, McKay (2016, p.
-22) found that remote communication can intrude on legal process, affect prisoners' comprehension and participation and close off "opportunities for natural human interaction".
-Prior to the pandemic, it was argued that the move towards greater use of technology was without a clear strategic rationale (McKeever, 2020).
-Moreover, research has found that while remote court hearings can work well for administrative hearings and where parties are well equipped to participate, they work less well in criminal hearings and with parties who present with vulnerabilities (Law Society, 2022).
-The Law Society (2022) suggests that relevant factors here include age, disability, Mental health problems, learning difficulties, English as a second language, experience of trauma, socio-economic background considerations, and caring responsibilities.
-Although this research did not shed light on why this may be the case, one might surmise that it is due to communication difficulties as well as peoples' ability to use technology sufficiently well.
+In a rapid evidence review, Byrom (2020) found that parties to remote hearings do not use procedural safeguards, that they impair a defendant's ability to communicate with their legal representatives, result in technical issues, can impact negatively on perceptions of party and witness credibility and make it more difficult for the court to identify vulnerability and ensure participation.
+During a series of interviews with prisoners about their experiences of video links McKay (2016: 22) found that remote communication can intrude on legal process, affect prisoners' comprehension and participation and closes off 'opportunities for natural human interaction'.
+Prior to the pandemic it was argued that the move towards greater use of technology was without a clear strategic rationale (McKeever, 2020).
+Moreover, research has found that while remote court hearings can work well for administrative hearings and where parties are wellequipped to participate, it works less well in criminal hearings and with parties who present with vulnerabilities (Law Society, 2022).
+The Law Society (2022) suggests that relevant factors here include age, disability, Mental health problems, learning difficulties, English as a second language, experience of trauma, socio-economic background considerations, caring responsibilities.
+Although this research did not shed light on why this may be the case, one might surmise that it due to the communication difficulties as well as peoples' ability to use technology sufficiently well.